 critical positions that question the founding assumptions of modern mainstream economics are marginalised, in part due to neoliberalism’s enduring hegemony . . .
 [We] propose a unique definition of neoliberalism as two clusters of ontological projects with shared epistemics; namely, pro-market and post-market, both of which aim to reorganise the social such that all human behaviour is governed through an interface of economic incentives.
 The project of the economisation of the social, materialised either through the naturalisation of economic processes or technocratisation of their governance or both, entails its de-politicisation.
 (691-92)

 From a systems-theoretical perspective, we can look at this issue in terms of function systems.
-Madra and Adaman are looking at how one function system–the economy–colonizes the political system such that politics begin to operate by economic principles.
-Or we could say that the economic system is destabililizing the political system, and the political system is trying to restabilize itself.
+Madra and Adaman are looking at how one function system–the economy–colonizes the political system such that politics begins to operate by economic principles.
+Society become increasingly economized and decreasingly politicized.
+Or we could say that the economic system is destabilizing the political system, and the political system is trying to restabilize itself.
 They’re also saying that the economy is colonizing other systems when they say “the aim is to reorganise the social such that all human behaviour is governed through an interface of economic incentives.”
 We see this when parents offer their kids money for making good grades, and so on.